Microsoft Premier Support

 While they have access to more IT professionals, these individuals aren’t held to the same standards as US based engineers.

-Microsoft Premier Support outsourced engineers are identified by their “v-dash” email address, which is a unique identifier that allows Microsoft and its customers to easily identify offshore contractors and Microsoft full-time employees (FTE).
+Microsoft Premier/Unified Support outsourced engineers are identified by their “v-dash” email address, which is a unique identifier that allows Microsoft and its customers to easily identify offshore contractors.

-Microsoft Premier Support outsourced engineers are identified by their “v-dash” email address, which is a unique identifier that allows Microsoft and its customers to easily identify offshore contractors and Microsoft full-time employees (FTE).
+Microsoft Premier/Unified Support outsourced engineers are identified by their “v-dash” email address, which is a unique identifier that allows Microsoft and its customers to easily identify offshore contractors.

 Many U.S. Enterprises and Government Entities Out of Compliance